qcx201/CAtrade/README.md

 To understand how Canada's trade balance might evolve under the tariffs, let's look back at the good old days of 2024--the most recent year of the pre-Trump trade regime.

+In 2024, imports from the US totaled $360 billion, constituting about half of all $744 billion Canadian imports.
+Canadian imports from the entire [European Economic Area plus UK and Switzerland (EEA+)](https://www.gov.uk/eu-eea) totaled $103 billion, less than a third of US imports.
+China follows as the next largest single country importer to Canada at $88 billion.

+About three-quarters of Canadian exports go to the US ($569 billion).

 The picture is quite clear that Canada's trade activities are heavily reliant on the US.
-In 2024, imports from the US totaled $360 billion, constituting about half of all $744 billion Canadian imports.
-Canadian imports from the entire [European Economic Area plus UK and Switzerland (EEA+)](https://www.gov.uk/eu-eea) totaled $103 billion, less than a third of US imports, and China follows as the next largest single country importer to Canada at $88 billion.
-Canada exports overwhelmingly to the US, totaling $569 billion.
-This is about three-quarters of the $751 billion total Canadian exports.

 Canada's top 10 import partners (2024) | Canada's top 10 export partners (2024)
 :-------------------------:|:-------------------------:
 ![alt text](./figures/03-import_partners.png "Canada's top 10 import partners (2024).")  |  ![alt text](./figures/03-export_partners.png "Canada's top 10 export partners (2024)")

-##

 <!--
 TODO: